Click here for a current schedule of Health and Wellness workshops

 BingocizeR

-- improve aspects of cognition
+- improves aspects of cognition

-- increase social engagement
+- increases social engagement

 - Bingocize and Exercise